golemfactory/golem-architecture/arch-snapshot/arch.md

 ##### Backward compatibility

-The Golem protocol must accommodate numerous individual Nodes running various software versions, many of which Golem Factory neither controls nor tracks.
+The Golem Protocol must accommodate numerous individual Nodes running various software versions, many of which Golem Factory neither controls nor tracks.
 The protocol was designed to support workloads that weren't directly considered during its initial development and can be implemented by the community.